 “Trust” has the meaning given to such term in the introductory paragraph to this agreement.

-“Trust Agreement” means the trust agreement constituting the Trust dated the date hereof and executed by the Owner Trustee and .
+“Trust Agreement” means the trust agreement constituting the Trust dated the date hereof and executed by the Owner Trustee and [ ] CIBC, Inc.

 “Unpaid Sum” has the meaning given to such term in Section 8.3(a).